kaaproject/kaa-rfcs/0019/README.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

-The following terms and definitions are used in this RFC. // TODO definitions
+The following terms and definitions are used in this RFC.

 - **Endpoint metadata request (request):** endpoint identification and list of required metadata fields